PEXANE2/azure-docs.tr-tr/articles/hdinsight/storm/apache-storm-develop-java-topology.md

         args: ["word"]           # field(s) to group on
     ```

-3. Açmak için aşağıdaki komutu girin `pom.xml` aşağıda açıklandığı gibi düzeltmeler yapmak için:
+3. Aşağıdaki açıklanan düzeltmeleri yapmak için açmak `pom.xml` üzere aşağıdaki komutu girin:

     ```cmd
     notepad pom.xml
     ```

-   * Aşağıdaki yeni bağımlılık olarak ekleme `<dependencies>` bölümü:
+   * Aşağıdaki yeni bağımlılığı `<dependencies>` bölümüne ekleyin:

         ```xml
         <!-- Add a dependency on the Flux framework -->